Divorce Solicitors

 How our Divorce Solicitors can help

-Filing for divorce is often the last step after a separating couple have considered long and hard as to whether the marriage is over.
+Filing for divorce is often the last step after a separating couple has considered long and hard as to whether their marriage is over.
 It often follows a trial period of separation or marriage counselling.

 In other cases, the decision to divorce does not have to be made jointly; the step can be taken when one party decides that the marriage has irretrievably broken down.

-To commence a divorce, you have to satisfy some criteria:
+To commence divorce proceedings, you have to satisfy the following conditions:

 - You must have been married for over a year;